momochi000/typewar/README.md

 #### Play smack sound on player hit
 #### Display flash + particles on hit of either
 #### Tighten hitboxes (both of entities and of text fragments)
+#### Make NPC skills carry info about animation delay
+They hold the info about which animation already
+This might need to be done to player skills as well if not already
 #### BUG: when 2 text fragments have the same text
 On defense when typing them, if you typo, it resets both.
 #### REFACTOR: change skill -> attack spawning to take an id argument